 i’m big or tall, can i use the sauna?

-most people should be able to use our spacious saunas as they are designed for 2 people.
+most people should be able to use our spacious saunas as they are designed for two people.

 i have a physical disability, can i use the sauna?